atomisthq/docs/docs/developer/slack.md

 Slack.
 Now you'll see how to turn this message into an actionable message by adding a button to it.

-With Atomist, it's easy to bind Slack action buttons to command handlers.
+With Atomist, you can bind Slack action buttons to command handlers.
 Such a binding consists of three parts: the specification of the button as required by Slack, a reference to the [command handler][command], and optional parameters that should be pre-populated when invoking the command.
 Pass these to [`buttonForCommand`][apidoc-button].
 Put the output in the `actions` array